Accelerate And Scale Innovation

 Ideas approved during Pitch Day were allocated funds from the Innovation Centre’s budget, converting the idea to a fully funded experiment.
-Approving an idea in Innovation Accelerator triggered the creation of a series of automated tasks that help innovators understand “what’s next?”.
+Approving an idea in Conductor triggered the creation of a series of automated tasks that help innovators understand “what’s next?”.
 Guiding the innovator through their experiment, these tasks prompted them to complete kick-off training, give feedback on the pitch process, and meet their assigned Business Champion.
 By automatically integrating the feedback survey and the Business Champion program with pitch approval, our client was able to ensure that they continually evolve, and constantly improve the innovation process.

 Full Funnel Visibility